thespis-rs/thespis_impl/README.md

 ## TODO

-- ActorBuilder has start and start_handle, but Inbox only has start.

 - !Send Messages.

 - test supervision + error message logged when actor panics (does it have actor name in it?).
   - look at other api's for supervision, akka, erlang.
-- document the fact that we use catch_unwind

 - supervisor type? take a closure that produces the actor?